 You can forge west on foot from here to two nearby archaeological sites: the Fortaleza de Chimpa, a walled Collagua citadel atop a hill, and the Pueblo Perdido Matata, some long-abandoned ruins.

 The narrow lower canyon is the Colca at its deepest.
 It runs roughly from Cabanaconde down to Huambo.
-Fruit trees can be found around Tapay and Sangalle, but, otherwise the canyon supports no real economic activity.
+Fruit trees can be found around Tapay and Sangalle, but, otherwise, the canyon supports no real economic activity.

 Only approximately 20% of Cañón del Colca visitors get as far as ramshackle Cabanaconde (most organized itineraries turn around at the Cruz del Condor).
-For those who make it, the attractions are obvious less people, more authenticity and greater tranquility.
+For those who make it, the attractions are obvious fewer people, more authenticity, and greater tranquility.
 Welcome to the true canyon experience.
 The Colca is significantly deeper here with steep, zigzagging paths tempting the fit and the brave to descend 1200m to the eponymous river.
 There are no ATMs in Cabanaconde.
 Stash some cash.

 You've only half-experienced Colca if you haven't descended into the canyon by foot (the only method anywhere west of Madrigal).
-The shortest way in is via the spectacular two-hour hike from Cabanaconde down to the flower-filled greenery of (also popularly known as 'the oasis') at the bottom of the canyon.
+The shortest way in is via the spectacular two-hour hike from Cabanaconde down to the flower-filled greenery (also popularly known as 'the oasis') at the bottom of the canyon.
 The mountain walls create a tranquil oasis indeed, topped with a blanket of stars at night.

-A fascinating, mystical site in the light desert, Toro Muerto (meaning 'Dead Bull') is named for the herds of livestock that commonly died here from dehydration as they were escorted from the mountains to the coast barren hillside is scattered with white volcanic boulders carved with stylized people, animals and birds.
+A fascinating, mystical site in the light desert, Toro Muerto (meaning 'Dead Bull') is named for the herds of livestock that commonly died here from dehydration as they were escorted from the mountains to the coast barren hillside is scattered with white volcanic boulders carved with stylized people, animals, and birds.
 Archaeologists have documented more than 5000 such petroglyphs spread over several square kilometers of desert.
 Though the cultural origins of this site remain unknown, most archaeologists date the mysterious drawings to the period of Wari domination, about 1200 years ago.
 Interpretations of the drawings vary widely; a guide can fill you in on some of the most common themes, or you can wander among the boulders yourself and formulate your own elaborate interpretation of the message these ancient images aim to tell.

 Buses return from Corire to Arequipa once an hour, usually leaving at 30 minutes past the hour.
 The Toro Muerto petroglyphs can also be visited more conveniently on expensive full-day 4WD tours from Arequipa.

-While the Cañón del Colca has stolen the limelight for many years, it is actually this remote canyon, 200km northwest of Arequipa as the condor flies, that is the deepest known canyon in the world.
+While the Cañón del Colca has stolen the limelight for many years, it is actually this remote canyon, 200 km northwest of Arequipa as the condor flies, that is the deepest known canyon in the world.
 It is around twice the depth of the Grand Canyon, with stretches dropping down below 3500m.

 While the depths of the ravine are only accessible to experienced river runners, the rest of the fertile valley is rich in striking scenery and trekking opportunities.
 The canyon also shelters several traditional rural settlements that currently see only a handful of adventurous travelers.

-Trekking trips of several days' duration, can be arranged in Arequipa; some can be combined with the Toro Muerto petroglyphs i and, if you ask, they may return via a collection of dinosaur footprints on the west edge of the canyon.
+Trekking trips of several days' duration, can be arranged in Arequipa; some can be combined with the Toro Muerto petroglyphs and, if you ask, they may return via a collection of dinosaur footprints on the west edge of the canyon.